Fad Diets: Are They Sustainable?

 There may be physical health and safety concerns associated with the latest fad diets.
 The truth is that we just don't know.
 No long-term studies have been conducted on Whole30 and studies of the keto diet have focused on people with epilepsy whose diets have been strictly monitored in lab settings.

-We do know that fad diets can cause serious psychological harm, and women are particularly susceptible.
-"The restriction mentality that is key to virtually all fad diets causes feelings of anxiety, guilt and failure for women who fall off the diet or eat the 'wrong' thing," says Lum.
-These feelings just get worse over time, as women try fad diet after fad diet.
+We do know that fad diets can cause serious psychological harm.
+"The restriction mentality that is key to virtually all fad diets causes feelings of anxiety, guilt and failure for people who fall off the diet or eat the 'wrong' thing," says Lum.
+These feelings just get worse over time, especially for those who try fad diet after fad diet.

 Considering a diet?